Livingston County Road Commission

 Anytime a person or business does any construction work in the road right-of-way (normally 66 feet wide – 33 feet each direction from the center of the road) they need to obtain a permit.
 This applies to driveway installation or any other construction type activity.
 You can apply for a right-of-way permit at www.oxcartpermits.com.

 Yes, a permit from the Road Commission is required anytime work is performed in County road right of way.
 When you apply for a permit you are helping the Road Commission maintain safety for both yourself and the traveling public.
-Most traffic accidents occur at intersections or where vehicles are entering or leaving the roadway.
 The Road Commission inspects each proposed drive location to assure that adequate sight distance is available, to determine what drainage improvements might be necessary, and to review the site for other potential safety problems before a permit is issued.
 There is a charge for a residential driveway permit and we require that all contractors follow accepted traffic safety procedures to protect both the homeowner and the public.

 Mailboxes shall be located on the right-hand side of the roadway in the direction of the delivery route.
 The bottom of the box shall be set at an elevation, established by the U.S. Postal Service, usually between 36 inches and 45 inches above the roadway surface.
 Typically, the roadside face of the mailbox is offset 8 inches to 12 inches from the outside edge of the road shoulder.
 Exceptions to the lateral placement criteria may occur on residential streets and certain designated rural roads where it is in the public interest to alter the location.
-On curbed streets, the roadside face of the mailbox shall be set back from the face of the curb a distance between 6 inches and 12 inches.
-On residential streets without curbs, or on all-weather shoulders which carry low-traffic volumes and which operate at low speeds, the roadside face of a mailbox shall be offset between 8 inches and 12 inches behind the edge of the pavement.
-Where a mailbox is located at an intersecting road, it shall be located no closer than a minimum of 100 feet from the intersection.
+On curbed streets, the roadside face of the mailbox should be set back from the face of the curb a distance between 6 inches and 12 inches.
+On residential streets without curbs, the roadside face of a mailbox should be offset between 8 inches and 12 inches behind the edge of the pavement.
+Where a mailbox is located at an intersecting road, it should be located no closer than a minimum of 100 feet from the intersection.
 The distance may need to be increased if safety needs so require.
 Mailboxes and newspaper delivery boxes located in the right-of-way should be constructed in a manner which does not interfere with the safety of the traveling public or the maintenance and operation of the road system.
-A mailbox installation that does not conform to the provisions of road commission policy will be considered as unauthorized encroachment on the right-of-way and removal shall be administered in accordance with State of Michigan Act 368, Public Acts of 1925, as amended.
-This policy is consistent with the rules and regulations of the U.S. Postal Service.
+A mailbox installation that does not conform to the provisions of road commission policy may be considered an unauthorized encroachment on the right-of-way and subject to removal.

 Mailboxes shall be of light steel, metal or plastic construction conforming to requirements of the U.S. Postal Service.
 Newspaper delivery boxes shall be of light steel, metal or plastic construction of minimum dimensions suitable for holding a newspaper.
 No more than two mailboxes may be mounted on a support structure unless the support structure and mailbox arrangement meet American Association of State Highway Transportation Officials (AASHTO) Standards.
 However, lightweight newspaper boxes may be mounted below the mailbox on the side of the mailbox support.
 Mailbox supports shall not be set in concrete unless the support has been shown to be safe by crash tests when so installed.
 A single 4-inch x 4-inch or 4-1/2-inch diameter wooden post or a metal post with a strength no greater than a 2-inch diameter standard strength steel pipe and embedded no more than 24 inches into the ground will be acceptable as a mailbox support.
 A metal post shall not be fitted with an anchor plate but it may have an anti-twist device that extends no more than 10 inches below the ground surface.
 The post-to-box attachment details should be of sufficient strength to prevent the box from separating from the top post if the installation is struck by a vehicle.